 Federal Business Opportunities (FedBizOpps): Federal Business Opportunities, is the single point of universal electronic public access on the Internet for government-wide, federal procurement opportunities/solicitations that exceed $25,000.
 Government buyers post business opportunities on the FedBizOpps site.
 Commercial vendors seeking federal markets for their products and services can search, monitor and retrieve opportunities/solicitations posted by the entire federal contracting community through this portal.
 FedBizOpps also sends feedback to vendors through an e-mail notification service.

 GSA Schedules and GSA Advantage!: GSA's Federal Supply Schedules, or Multiple Award Schedule (MAS) Program awards long-term government wide contracts with commercial firms to provide federal agencies access to millions of commercial products and services at volume discount pricing.
 The schedules cover a wide variety of commercial items from office supplies and construction and building materials to information technology equipment and services ranging from landscaping to graphic design.
-In FY2014, over $32.7 billion dollars in sales were made via the GSA Multiple Award Schedules.
+Schedule purchases represent approximately 21 percent of overall federal procurement spending--approximately $42 Billion per year.
 Several Multiple Award Schedule contracts include requirements that the products and services sold via these Schedules meet the relevant federal green purchasing requirements.
 Other schedules provide an option for vendors to offer green products.

-In FY2014, over $629 million dollars in sales were made via GSA Advantage!®.
+In FY2019, approximately $718 million in sales were made via GSA Advantage!®.
 Agencies can browse available Multiple Award Schedule (MAS) and GSA Global Supply items and select the one that is the best value for their requirements.
 MAS vendors also have the opportunity to highlight their green products on GSA Advantage!® with environmental icons, allowing customers to quickly identify products that meet green purchasing requirements.
 Environmental icons are added to product listings by vendors via the Schedules Input Program (SIP).
 Documentation to substantiate the use of environmental attributes, or icons, in GSA Advantage!® may include: